projecttyms1110/opus-accumulator/README.md

 * **Recording** can happen independently
 * **Uploading / syncing** can be a background process
-* The server only ever needs to support *“append more bytes”*
+* The server only ever needs to support *“append more bytes”* i.e. resume upload.

 No Opus parsing or audio knowledge is required on the backend.